bdeckard92/dupUT/01-Class-Content/03-JavaScript-dev/01-Activities/03-Functions/README.md

 ## Acceptance Criteria

-* It's done when I provide two values in function arguments and the function evaluates the values' equality.
+* It is done when I provide two values in function arguments and the function evaluates the values' equality.

-* It's done if, when the values are strictly equal, the message "They are equal in type and value" is logged.
+* It is done if, when the values are strictly equal, the message "They are equal in type and value" is logged.

-* It's done if, when the two values are equal but not strictly equal, the message "They are equal in value" is logged.
+* It is done if, when the two values are equal but not strictly equal, the message "They are equal in value" is logged.

-* It's done if, when the values are not equal or strictly equal, the message "The values are not equal" is logged.
+* It is done if, when the values are not equal or strictly equal, the message "The values are not equal" is logged.

 ## 📝 Notes

 Refer to the documentation:

 [MDN Web Docs on functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)

 ## 💡 Hints